joshamilton/argonaut/docs/usage.md

 ## Introduction

-For the time being, the pipeline accepts unzipped fastq files for both short and long reads.
+The pipeline accepts fastq files for both short and long reads.
 Long reads are currently required to run the pipeline, preferable ONT reads, and short reads are optional.

 ## Samplesheet input